High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: High-Dimensional Time Series

-In this paper, we use dependence adjusted norms $\norms{\abs{{\bf x}_{.}}_\infty}_{q,\alpha}$, $\Psi_{q,\alpha}$, and $\Upsilon_{q,\alpha}$ to study the limiting properties of Lasso estimators in the presence of serial dependence.
+In this paper, we use the DANs $\| |{\bf x}_{.}|_\infty\|_{q,\alpha}$, $\Psi_{q,\alpha}$, and $\Upsilon_{q,\alpha}$ to study the limiting properties of Lasso estimators in the presence of serial dependence.
 These adjusted norms are more convenient than the commonly used mixing conditions for handling serial dependence in high-dimensional time series.

-\section{Convergence Rate of the Lasso estimator}
+\section{Convergence Rate of the Lasso Estimator}